Our Process

 Access and Control

-We establish admin access, agent deployment, security visibility, vendor access, inventory, password control and backup visibility.
+Admin access, agent deployment, security visibility, vendor access, inventory, password control and backup visibility.

 Stabilize

-We address critical issues, baseline standards, MFA, patching, endpoint protection, email protection and ticket routing.
+Critical issues, baseline standards, MFA, patching, endpoint protection, email protection and ticket routing.

 Standardize